Carrera DIGITAL 124/132 Control Unit

-Test report by CoMod JoergW on the Carrera DIGITAL 124/132 Control Unit
+Review by CoMod JoergW of Carrera the Carrera DIGITAL 124 /132 Control Unit

-The control unit replaces the previous black box and, in addition to its basic function, serves as a power supply and connection for the hand controllers for programming various digital functions, but more on that later.
+The Control Unit replaces the previous Black Box and, in addition to its basic function, serves as a power supply and connection point for the handheld controllers used to program various digital functions—but more on that later.

-The handheld controller extension box can be connected even with older ProX controllers.
-Equally welcome is the news that older wireless controllers (from the ProX era with dip switches) can also be used.
+The hand controller expansion box can be connected even with older ProX controllers.
+Equally welcome is the news that the older wireless controllers (from the ProX era with DIP switches) can also be used.

-Instead, the Pit Stop Lane must be connected directly to the control unit's electrical circuit.
-It can then be placed where you planned it in the track layout.
-This sounds more complicated than it actually is, and you won't need to do it that often later on.
+, but the pit stop lane must also be connected directly to the control unit’s power circuit.
+Afterward, it can be placed where you planned it in the track layout.
+It sounds more complicated than it actually is, and you won’t have to do this very often later on.

-The Autonomous Car's settings are very sensitive, and even after over 100 laps on a small, basic track, it didn't crash.
-Since the Autonomous Car uses the switches unpredictably and doesn't need to refuel, there's no real opponent on the track, but at least there's a gameplay-enhancing component with a high fun factor.
-Good to excellent lap times are then significantly more difficult to achieve, and even in multiplayer mode, it's not entirely easy, as human predictability is lacking!
-The third driver on the track practically forces you to use the switches, even if it means leaving the racing line.
+The Autonomous Car’s settings are very responsive, and even after over 100 laps on a small starter track, it didn’t veer off course.
+Since the Autonomous Car uses the switches unpredictably and doesn’t need to refuel, it isn’t a real competitor on the track, but it is at least a game-enhancing component with a high fun factor.
+Good to very good lap times are then much harder to achieve, and even in multiplayer mode it’s no walk in the park, since human predictability is lacking here as well!
+The third driver on the track practically forces you to use the chicanes, even if it means straying from the ideal line.

-The pace car is actually only useful when there are two pit lanes: one for refueling and one for the pace car.
-The latter is determined via the 'code' button on the control unit and then moves into the pit lane.
+The pace car really only makes sense with two pit lanes—one for refueling and one for the pace car.
+The latter is set via the "Code" button on the control unit and then enters the pit lane.

-In racing mode, the vehicle leaves the pit lane at a previously set speed after pressing the 'Pace Car' button and remains on the track until the 'Pace Car' button is pressed again.
+During the race, the vehicle leaves the pit lane at a pre-set speed after the "Pace Car" button is pressed and remains on the track until the "Pace Car" button is pressed again.

 CoMod Joerg

-The control unit is the main element of the new digital components and a prerequisite for using the new elements.
-And most importantly, the control unit is compatible with the old wireless controllers with DIP switches on the top.
+The Control Unit is the main component of the new digital components and is required for the new components to function.
+And first things first: the Control Unit is compatible with the old wireless controllers featuring DIP switches on the top.

 Connections

-The existing connections largely correspond to those already familiar from the Blackbox.
+The available connections largely correspond to those already familiar from the Blackbox.
 Only the module socket has been omitted, so the following connections are available:

 Lap counter